work about resume contact

 Web Design

-The website was architected from the user journey up, wireframed first, then brought to life with the new identity.
-Fully responsive, editorial in feel, and built to convert curiosity into connection.
+The website was wireframed from the user journey up, then brought to life with the new identity — fully responsive, editorial in feel, and built to convert curiosity into connection.

 Event Collateral